 (Click on a class date to register online for a class)

 Upcoming MSHA New Miner Training Classes

 Another 6 hours of the required 24 hours of training can be accomplished by registering for a First Aid, CPR & AED class which the National Safety Council - New England Chapter offers in Concord, NH or onsite at your location.

 All new miners are required by MSHA to complete 24 hours of training in their first 90 days of employment.
 Our office offers an 8-hour program that can assist mines in delivering a portion of this training, including the required 4 hours of training that is required by MSHA to be conducted before a new employee can enter a mine site.

 Completion of the 24 hours of New Miner Training and the supporting documentation is the ultimate responsibility of the mine operator, who should compile a list of tasks a miner could be expected to do on a mine site and to spend time reviewing it with the new miner.
 Part of this training needs to include operation of specific equipment on their mine site, as well as the observation/evaluation of the operation of that equipment.

-For scheduling, registration or room usage questions please contact the National Safety Council of Northern New England 1-800-834-6472 or firstname.lastname@example.org
+For scheduling or registration questions, please contact the National Safety Council - New England Chapter 1-800-834-6472 or firstname.lastname@example.org